cfpb/capital-framework/src/cf-icons/usage.md

 ```

 - First parameter is for number of horizontal flips.
-- Second parameter is for number of vertical flips
+- Second parameter is for number of vertical flips.
 - Third parameter is for rotation.

 ### Modified icons